 Residential

-In the third quarter of 2025, the number of transactions in new projects in Tbilisi increased by 6% compared to the third quarter of the previous year.
-The number of transactions on the primary market of newly built flats increased by 0.3%, while the secondary market recorded a 14.3% increase.
-The increase rate in old projects is 1.2%.
+In January 2026, the number of transactions in new projects in Tbilisi increased by 1.4% compared to January of the previous year.
+The growth was primarily driven by the secondary market for new flats, which recorded a 8% increase.
+On the other hand, the number of transactions in the primary market for newly built flats decreased by 2.3%.
+Meanwhile, transactions in old projects increased by 1.4%.

 Residential